 When I run into people who took my classes many months or years earlier I'm accustomed to asking them two follow up questions.
-The first question is “How often do you carry concealed?”
-The second question, “How often do you train for self defense?”
+The first question is, “How often do you carry concealed?”
+The second question, “How often do you train/practice for self-defense?”

 Buy Your Ammunition in Bulk